-Parties will create a joint committee to review, clarify and update as needed Standby Pay language.
-The committee will commence meetings no later than three months after ratification of the collective agreement by parties or extended by mutual agreement by both parties.
+Parties will create a joint committee to review, clarity and update as needed to Standby Pay language.
+The committee will commence meetings no later than 31 October 2023 after ratification of the collective agreement by parties or extended by mutual agreement by both parties.

-INFORMATION APPENDICES:
+INFORMATION APPENDICES